astriaorg/docs/docs/cloud-rollup/1-digital-ocean.md

 | Sequencer RPC | rpc.sequencer.dusk-2.devnet.astria.org | 34.111.73.187 |
 | Sequencer Faucet | faucet.sequencer.dusk-2.devnet.astria.org | 34.36.8.102 |

-# Digital Ocean

-We assume you are using Digital Ocean's hosted Kubernetes (K8s) service, we recommend following their [Quick Start Guide](https://docs.digitalocean.com/products/kubernetes/getting-started/quickstart/).

-You must also install and configure `doctl`: https://docs.digitalocean.com/reference/doctl/how-to/install/

 ## Create a New Cluster

+This guide assumes you're using Digital Ocean's Kubernetes (K8s) service.

+Install and configure `doctl`: <https://docs.digitalocean.com/reference/doctl/how-to/install/>

-Follow the instructions in Digital Ocean's [Quick Start Guide](https://docs.digitalocean.com/products/kubernetes/getting-started/) create a (2) node cluster in the region of your choosing.
+Follow the instructions in Digital Ocean's [Quick Start Guide](https://docs.digitalocean.com/products/kubernetes/getting-started/) to create a new cluster in the region of your choosing.

 ## Configure `kubectl` with `doctl`

 Once your k8s cluster is created configure `kubectl`.

 ![doctl screenshot](assets/do-setup.png)

 ## Deploy Ingress Nginx Controller

-We use the Nginx Ingress Controller, its documentation can be found [here](https://kubernetes.github.io/ingress-nginx/deploy/#digital-ocean/)
+We use the Nginx Ingress Controller, documentation can be found [here](https://kubernetes.github.io/ingress-nginx/deploy/#digital-ocean/)

 To install it run: